#MeToo movement puts pressure on U.S. banks to disclose diversity data

 Executives across all industries are taking stock of an ongoing national debate on sexual harassment driven by what is known as the “#MeToo movement” on social media.
 Dozens of powerful men in politics, entertainment and business have been fired or resigned in the face of allegations they abused their power.

 The U.S. Government Accountability Office said in November that while the representation of women and minorities in most parts of finance rose from 2007 to 2015, the gains were not even.
 (Graphic: tmsnrt.rs/2CbycjX) Most American companies with more than 100 employees file a federal form tallying their employees by race and gender across all job categories.
-Though not required to make the data public, technology leaders and a number of top banks have done so or released detailed summaries including JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), Bank of America Corp (BAC.N) and Wells Fargo & Co (WFC.N).
+Though not required to make the data public, technology leaders and a number of top banks have done so or released detailed summaries including JPMorgan Chase & Co, Citigroup Inc, Bank of America Corp and Wells Fargo & Co.

 The figures do not always show progress.
 JPMorgan said women accounted for 24.7 percent of its top ranks in 2016, versus 25.8 percent in 2015.